amitxv/PC-Tuning/docs/physical-setup.md

     - See [media/gpuz-bus-interface.png](../media/gpuz-bus-interface.png)

+- IRQ sharing is problematic and is a source of high interrupt latency.
+Ensure that there is no IRQ sharing on your system by checking win + r, **msinfo32**, **Hardware Resources -> Conflicts/Sharing** section

 ## Cooling

 - Remove the side panels from your case or consider not using one entirely (open bench)